Conditional Motional Squeezing of an Optomechanical Oscillator Approaching the Quantum Regime: Measurement-Based Preparation of a Squeezed Mechanical State

-The condition of $\Gamma_\mathrm{meas}\gtrsim\Omega_\mathrm{m}$ is easiest to achieve with low frequency mechanical oscillators.
-Due to excess classical noises, previous experimental efforts with low frequency mechanical oscillators were unable to achieve the preparation of quantum squeezed states, instead preparing states deemed classically squeezed, that is a state violating the equipartition between $\hat{q}$ and $\hat{p}$ but with no quadrature uncertainty below the ZPF \cite{santiago2020verification,meng2022measurement}.
-The previous record was set by \cite{santiago2020verification}, where the standard deviation of the displacement quadrature was 36 times of ZPF, i.e. 1296 times in variance.
+The condition $\Gamma_\mathrm{meas} \gtrsim \Omega_\mathrm{m}$ is most readily achieved with low-frequency mechanical oscillators.
+However, due to excess classical noise, previous experiments with such oscillators have been unable to prepare quantum-squeezed states.
+Instead, they produced states considered classically squeezed states that violate energy equipartition between $\hat{q}$ and $\hat{p}$ but do not exhibit quadrature uncertainties below the zero-point fluctuations (ZPF) \cite{santiago2020verification, meng2022measurement}.
+Along the coveted path of quantum-squeezed motional states, the previous record set by \cite{santiago2020verification} achieved a standard deviation of the displacement quadrature that was 36 times ZPF, i.e. 1296 times the variance.

-In this work, we demonstrate the preparation of a $50$~ng oscillator into a conditional mechanical classically squeezed state in post processing using casual Wiener filters for state estimation, with the lowest quadrature uncertainty in variance only $(0.28\pm0.18)$~dB above ($1.07\pm0.04$ times) the ZPF, where the uncertainty is one standard deviation of the variance.
-The conjugate quadrature uncertainty is $(8.98\pm0.11)$~dB above ($7.9\pm0.2$ times of) the ZPF, clearly demonstrating the violation of equipartition.
-This result is at the cutting edge of squeezing of the motional state of a mechanical oscillator via measurement, improving on previous record by 3 orders of magnitude.
-This is a significant milestone towards the quantum regime.
-Our work shines light on the problem of quantum-to-classical transition, especially the interplay between gravity and quantum states \cite{Diosi1984,penrose1996gravity,Ludovico2024Testing}.
-Due to the relatively large mass of our oscillator, it is also an ideal platform to demonstrate quantum enhanced accelerometry \cite{krause2012high}.
-Because of the simple and steady control, our work also paves the way to preparing LIGO test masses into quantum squeezed states without the risk of catastrophic instability.
+In this work, we demonstrate the preparation of a $50$~ng oscillator in a classically squeezed conditional mechanical state using causal Wiener filters in subsequent analysis.
+(For a linear system driven by stationary Gaussian noise, it is well known that the Wiener filter minimizes the mean square of estimation errors \cite{Kailath1981}.)
+The lowest achieved quadrature uncertainty in variance was merely $(0.28 \pm 0.18)$~dB above the ZPF, corresponding to a factor of $(1.07 \pm 0.04)$ times the ZPF, where the uncertainty reflects one standard deviation of the variance.
+The uncertainty in the conjugate quadrature was $(8.98 \pm 0.11)$~dB above the ZPF, or $(7.9 \pm 0.2)$ times of the ZPF, clearly demonstrating a violation of energy equipartition.
+This result represents a state-of-the-art achievement in measurement-based motional state squeezing of a mechanical oscillator, surpassing the previous record by three orders of magnitude.
+It marks a significant milestone toward reaching the quantum regime.
+Our work shines light on the problem of the quantum-to-classical transition, especially the interplay between gravity and quantum states, by providing a heavy and easy-to-use sensor \cite{Diosi1984,penrose1996gravity,Ludovico2024Testing}.
+Due to the relatively large mass of our oscillator, it is also an ideal platform to demonstrate quantum-enhanced accelerometry \cite{krause2012high}.
+Moreover, complex optomechanical systems like LIGO are often plagued by instabilities that must be controlled.
+Our system includes a relatively simple control system, paving the way to preparing LIGO test masses in quantum-squeezed states without the risk of catastrophic instability.